-- Select the "Projects" tab and select the Project - Find the station and select "Sampling Events" - Select the "Details" tab for the Long-term Deployment sampling event (ensuring the correct LTD sampling event is selected, by date, as more than one can occur per station). - Under the "General" tab, click on the blue box containing the .xlsx file located next to "Logger Data."
-This downloads the LTD dataset file that was uploaded. - Open the file and confirm that the datafile uploaded to SQUID is associated with the proper station. - Confirm metadata from the "General" tab, including the data logger model and number, data logger type, and coordinates match the field sheet. - Confirm the dataset is truncated to the logger start and end times for the sampling event listed in SQUID. - Open the "Field Measurement" tab on the LTD Sampling Event "Details" window to view the LTD summary statistics. - Confirm metadata (summary statistics) on the .xlsx file matches the data entered into SQUID.
+- Open the file (xlsx.) and confirm that the data file uploaded to SQUID is associated with the proper station. - Confirm metadata from the General tab, including the data logger model and number, data logger type, and coordinates match the field sheet and the xlsx. file. - Confirm the dataset is truncated to the logger start and end times for the sampling event listed in SQUID. - Open the Field Measurement tab on the LTD Sampling Event Details window to view the LTD summary statistics. - Confirm metadata (summary statistics) on the .xlsx file matches the data entered into SQUID.
 Check for any summary values that seem out of the ordinary and check for associated comments.